Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddActions.rst

 #.
 Increase or decrease an Int
 #.
 Toggle capitals of a string

-The action will be processed by the Server which will update the table created in :ref:`learn_plugin_development_add_storage_add_string_int_table`.
+The action will be processed by the Logic Service which will update the table created in :ref:`learn_plugin_development_add_storage_add_string_int_table`.

 This is the order:

 #.
 Add the Action scaffolding for the project.
 #.
-Add the Server side Action Processor
+Add the Logic side Action Processor
 #.
 Alter the Observable tutorial UI to incorporate buttons and send the actions.

 Add Python Tuples